 - Cave 5 – contains relief of Buddhist stupa from the 3rd century AD.

-- Cave 10 contains image of Maha-Chandraroshana – this is significant feature as it tells about contacts of Konkana with Ratnagiri – a Buddhist site in Orissa, where this deity is shown on stupa.
+- Cave 10 contains image of Maha-Chandraroshana – this is significant feature as it tells about contacts of Konkana with Ratnagiri – a Buddhist site in Odisha, where this deity is shown on stupa.

 - Cave 14 – earlier Buddhist cave with large forecourt.
 Sometimes around the 13th century it was transformed for worship of deities of Naths.
 Front wall is adorned with sculpted panels of Nath siddhas – transcendent masters.
 Contain also representation of Chauranginatha with several feet and hands.